 My wife, Debi, passed away in 1998 at the age of 46 from breast cancer.

 Today I enjoy running the business with my wife, Bridget.
-Bridget joined me ten years ago and with her strong managerial skills was able to bring some fresh ideas and views on advancing the business.
+Bridget joined me thirteen years ago and with her strong managerial skills was able to bring some fresh ideas and views on advancing the business.

 We are seeing the culmination of several years of research with so called “smart legs” being fit.
 Today, above knee amputees with on-board computer assisted knee units are routinely being fit.
 My father would shake his head when I explained that this system sends up to 70 signals per second to the knee and foot allowing for grade differentials in terrain as well as speed changes.
 The system even senses various types of surfaces such as sand, grass, or pavement and adjusts the prosthesis accordingly.
 This is a long way from when my grandfather carved sockets out of willow wood and wrapped the outside of the wood in rawhide to keep it from checking.

 The manufactured components have changed through the decades; however the results of the prosthetist or orthotist’s careful analysis of the patient’s situation, accurate measurements, fitting and painstaking craftsmanship have not changed.

 Dad, passed away tragically on May 7th 2016 at the age of 90.
 Up until the day before his passing, he reported to the office daily to read the Daily Gleaner and check his emails.
 We shared an office for 40 plus years!

 Today Breaking News!!

 A.R.
 Menzies & Sons Ltd. is CELEBRATING its 100th Anniversary in 2020!!!
 I find it almost impossible to comprehend that we’ve reached this mile stone in our company history.